horgh/catbox/README.md

     * Inform clients about TLS ciphers in use (both on connect and in their whois)
     * Bots could be built into the ircd
+  * Persistent KLINEs (currently they are in memory only)